 Members of our research program at Marwood Research will know that I update the program with new trading strategies on a regular basis.
 Last month was Vix Trio and this month I have included another new trading system (with source code) called VWAP Pilot.

 Filling the gap is a popular strategy where you buy a stock when it gaps down in the morning and then wait for it to fill the gap.
 Many bloggers have written about how good this strategy is.
 However, there usually isn’t much evidence to support those claims.
-I test the strategy on 20 Nasdaq […]
+In this post I test the strategy […]

 There is substantial evidence that high volatility stocks earn abnormally low returns while low volatility stocks are lower risk and thus a better choice for investors.
 In this article, I take a look at the facts and present a number of strategies.
 The best of which is to buy low volatility stocks in low volatility […]

 We have a number of trading strategies available on Marwood Research and we have been tracking their performance throughout the year.
 Following you will find year-to-date performance of a selection of our trading strategies.
 Please note that these are all end-of-day, low maintenance strategies.
 They require very little work and investment of time and can be […]